andantan/p2p-pbft-modular-blockchain-network/README.md

 ## Results

 Tests were run on an `Intel(R) Core(TM) i5-1035G7 CPU @ 1.20GHz`.
-The benchmark matrix covers various combinations of block counts and transactions per block.
+The benchmark matrix covers various combinations of block counts and Transactions per block.

 *Note: Benchmarks with 500 blocks were omitted as they consumed excessive memory resources, highlighting the scalability challenges with `gob`.*